Technical explanation

 observed_data += new_observations

-No posterior samples and no separate inference/scoring service to maintain—just raw data in and an interpretable score out.
-Dependencies can be minimal: standard numerical linear algebra plus your likelihood/model code.
+Observed data and a candidate batch go in, an information-gain score comes out.
+Dependencies can be minimal: standard numerical linear algebra plus your model likelihood.

 Results

-These figures compare multiple estimators of mutual information (MI) used for Bayesian experimental design, across two representative model families (a linear-Gaussian baseline and a nonconjugate ridge-logistic model).
-The headline: best-first adaptive partitioning delivers an anytime, tunable, constant-time-in-$k$ MI estimator that does not require posterior samples, while remaining competitive in fidelity with strong sampling-based baselines.
+These figures compare multiple estimators of mutual information (MI) used for Bayesian experimental design, across two representative model families (linear regression with unknown observation variance and a nonconjugate ridge-logistic model).

-Linear-Gaussian model.
-Top row: correlation with the Oracle reference vs batch size $k$ for posterior MI (left) and predictive MI (right).
+Linear regression with unknown variance.
+Top row: correlation with the reference vs batch size $k$ for posterior MI (left) and predictive MI (right).
 Bottom row: average time per MI query vs $k$.
-With a fixed refinement budget, best-first adaptive partitioning keeps runtime essentially flat as $k$ grows while maintaining strong correlation.
+With a fixed refinement budget, best-first adaptive partitioning keeps runtime roughly flat as $k$ grows while maintaining useful correlation with the reference ranking.

 Ridge-logistic results: correlation and runtime versus batch size k for posterior MI and predictive MI.